-More known for being a domain name registrar, GoDaddy also offers a website builder known as GoCentral that gets very positive reviews.
+More known for being a domain name registrar, GoDaddy also offers a website builder that gets very positive reviews.

 The feature set with GoDaddy is more limited than other website builders on this list, but it still has advantages over Wix.

 - Online Appointments.
-GoCentral’s built-in Online Appointments feature makes it easy to add a booking form to your website.
+GoDaddy Website Builder’s built-in Online Appointments feature makes it easy to add a booking form to your website.
 What’s more, you can send your clients text and email notifications, process payments, sync your business and website calendars, and charge cancellation fees.

 - Performance.
 GoDaddy is dedicated to ensuring that your web pages load fast.
 This not only gives your customers a better experience (no one wants to wait for a web page to load, whether you’re on a smartphone or a laptop) but it also has a positive impact on your SEO ranking.

 - SEO Tracking.
-Not only does GoCentral give you the tools you need to manage your SEO, such as meta descriptions, image ALT tags, keywords, and so on, but you also have the option to track your search ranking.
-GoCentral allows you to see the impact of changes you make to your SEO strategy, and will also give you recommendations for further improvements.
+Not only does GoDaddy Website Builder give you the tools you need to manage your SEO, such as meta descriptions, image ALT tags, keywords, and so on, but you also have the option to track your search ranking.
+GoDaddy Website Builder allows you to see the impact of changes you make to your SEO strategy, and will also give you recommendations for further improvements.
 Wix has a similar suite of tools, but doesn’t offer the same kind of SEO tracking.